 Keeping readability in mind when choosing a font for your Plot is essential.
 Arial is a popular font because it’s easy on the eyes and doesn’t require excessive punctuation.
 If you’re writing a novel, using a font like Arial can make the reading process smoother.

 On the other hand, Times New Roman is ideal for technical documents and reports because it’s easy to read and doesn’t have a lot of unnecessary embellishments.
-Play around with different fonts and find one that works best for your project.
+Play around with different fonts and find the best for your project.

 When it comes to writing, clarity is critical.
 That’s why serif fonts like Arial or Times New Roman are great for titles and headings, while sans-serif fonts like Helvetica or Georgia are perfect for body text.
 When in doubt, add extra space between words with a broader typeface like Helvetica or Georgia.

-Keep in mind that Title Font shouldn’t overpower the content of your sentence and should only be used sparingly to significant effect- usually when setting STATEMENTS CLEARLY IN FRONT OF THE READER.
+Remember that Title Font shouldn’t overpower the content of your sentence and should only be used sparingly to significant effect- usually when setting Statements clearly in front of the reader.

 A Comprehensive Guide To Choosing The Right Font For Your Needs